Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the 4 x 4 wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Suzuki-engineered powertrain under the hood, a 4-cylinder, 16-valves 140hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 250hp engine designed by Mitsubishi.

 SafetyThe fact that the Suzuki got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
-Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-On the other hand, taking kerb weight as an important factor into account, Pajero offers a self-explainatory difference of 50% more metal.
+Still, apart from the official crash test results there are other things we need to be aware of.
+Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
+On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, Pajero offers a self-explainatory difference of 50% more metal.

 ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Suzuki as a brand displays somewhat better results, all the models observed together.
-These are the results of an independent reasearch, while our visitors describe reliability of Suzuki with an average rating of 4.5, and models under the Mitsubishi badge with 4.6 out of 5.
-Some independent research have also placed Grand Vitara as average reliability-wise, and Pajero is more or less at the same level.That apart, owners of different cars powered by the same engine as Grand Vitara rank it on average as 2.5, while the one under the competitor's bonnet gets 5.0 out of 5.
+These are the official statistics, while our visitors describe reliability of Suzuki, as well as Mitsubishi, with the same average rating of 4.6 out of 5.
+Independent research findings rank Grand Vitara as average reliability-wise, and Pajero is more or less at the same level.That apart, owners of different cars powered by the same engine as Grand Vitara rank it on average as 2.5, while the one under the competitor's bonnet gets 5.0 out of 5.

 Performance & Fuel economyMitsubishi is undoubtly more agile, reaching 100km/h in 1.7 seconds less than its competitor.
 In addition to that it accelerates all the way to 200 kilometers per hour, 25km/h more than the other car.
 When it comes to fuel economy an obvious choice would be Grand Vitara, averaging around 9.1 liters of fuel per 100 kilometers (31 mpg), in combined cycle.
 That's 48% difference compared to Pajero!